Information for Applying to Elementary/Middle School Options

 Are there exceptions to the application process?

-Spanish Immersion: Students who live in the Jones or Kirkman Park district and want to be a part of the Spanish Immersion program must complete and submit a magnet application during the application period.
+Spanish Immersion: Students who live in the Jones or Kirkman Park district and want to be a part of the Spanish Immersion program must complete and submit a magnet/choice application during the application period.

 Brown Summit Center for Advanced Academics: There is a separate criteria-based application required for Brown Summit Center for Advanced Academics.
 The application is also completed online.
-Submission of the Brown Summit application does not prevent you from also submitting an application for up to three other middle school magnet programs.
-If the student is selected for both Brown Summit and another middle magnet school, the parent must decide which program they are accepting by the deadline communicated.
+Submission of the Brown Summit application does not prevent you from also submitting an application for up to three other middle school magnet/choice programs.
+If the student is selected for both Brown Summit and another middle magnet/choice school, the parent must decide which program they are accepting by the deadline communicated.

 Click here to visit the Brown Summit Center for Advanced Academics website.